Turkey Tetrazzini

 When it comes to Thanksgiving, everyone thinks about the food.
-This Turkey Tetrazzini recipe is a great leftover recipe for the days after the holiday.
+This Easy Turkey Tetrazzini recipe is a great leftover recipe for the days after the holiday.

 Thanksgiving is all about the food; the food is why we celebrate.
 We enjoy the harvest and give thanks.